vtexdocs/dev-portal-content/docs/guides/VTEX-Platform-Overview/store-architecture/store-architecture.md

 - Physical stores can function as small warehouses, operating in the [ship from store](https://help.vtex.com/en/tracks/unified-commerce-strategies--3WGDRRhc3vf1MJb9zGncnv/50GAmxxFsJoLWqcnMysWdl) strategy.
 - Possible gain from inventory reduction through the implementation of the [Endless Aisle](https://help.vtex.com/en/tracks/unified-commerce-strategies--3WGDRRhc3vf1MJb9zGncnv/40KMlmGI5tN0r0KPCDWgGn) strategy, which is done by using the [VTEX Sales App](https://help.vtex.com/en/tracks/instore-getting-started-and-setting-up--zav76TFEZlAjnyBVL5tRc/7fnnVlG3Kv1Tay9iagc5yf).

 >ℹ️ The VTEX Sales App is available in Brazil and some LATAM countries.
-To know if it is available in your country, open a ticket to [VTEX Support](https://help.vtex.com/en/tutorial/abrir-chamados-para-o-suporte-vtex--16yOEqpO32UQYygSmMSSAM?locale=pt).
+To find out if it is available in your country, open a ticket to [VTEX Support](https://help.vtex.com/en/tutorial/opening-tickets-to-vtex-support--16yOEqpO32UQYygSmMSSAM).

 ## Multi-language and Multi-currency